Gatop/react-node-boilerplate/README.md

-# React-Node Boilerplate by Jega
+# React-Node boilerplate by Jega
 Tool used to store all useful knowledge about programing.

 # Start docker-compose: